More Resources to Support Your 'Rockstar' Leadership Career

 Whenever you do something that causes you to harm your own success or stop yourself from becoming empowered, recognize that your Saboteur is in operation and that you probably have some type of self-worth issue bubbling away under the surface.

-Imagine a someone who is working for some type of pay-for-performance system.
-For example, a salesperson on commission.
-Now, this person knows that they generally earn $10,000 per month.
-Watch out if they earn $15,000 one month - they will correct for the mistake - and find themselves with a $5,000 month the very next month.
+But watch out if they earn $15,000 one month.
+They will correct for the mistake - and find themselves with a $5,000 month the very next month.

 People don't mean to sabotage themselves.
 But, as surely as you'll have a hole in your foot, if you point a loaded gun at it and pull the trigger, if your self-esteem isn't at the level of where you find your circumstance you'll self-correct.

-So, the salesperson stops making the calls - they'll justify it, with all sorts of rational and logically sounding excuses, about why they can't make the calls.
+So, the salesperson stops making the calls.
+They'll justify it, with all sorts of rational and logical sounding excuses, about why they can't make the calls.
 But excuses and justification it is.

-Because, if you put that loaded gun to their head and said - make the sales calls - all those excuses would surely disappear.
+Because, if you put that loaded gun to their head and said - Make the sales calls - all those excuses would disappear.

 It all comes down to the choice you make, in the moment.
 You will feel a fear or pressure to perform.
 It is probably not a conscious thought, but somewhere on the inside you feel uncomfortable.
 You often experience it physically as feeling nervy, uptight, on edge.

 Buried deeply in your subconscious is a thought pattern that goes something like "I am not this good, or I can't maintain this level of excellence forever, or I am not worthy".